mitchallen/typescript-workspace-template/README.md

 To use the `task` command line in GitHub codespaces:

-* In the codespace terminal window, run this command:
+* In the codespace terminal window, run this command (if not done by post attach command):
 ```sh
 npm install -g @go-task/cli
 ```